 Allow cookies

-Order by the 25th of April for free delivery between the 15th - 17th of May.
+Order by the 4th of November for free delivery between the 18th of November - 21st of November.
 Any model, colour & fabric.

 How to furnish a narrow room - what to think about